-Two camp-wide campfires are held during camp.
-The Staff "Welcoming Campfire" is scheduled for Sunday night.
-Parents are invited for the Friday evening "Visitors Campfire" and the Order of the Arrow "Call Out" ceremony.
+Three camp-wide campfires are held during camp.
+The Staff "Welcoming Campfire" is scheduled for Sunday night following the chapel service.
+Parents are invited for the Friday evening "Closing Visitors Campfire".
+A third campfire will be held on Wednesday night as part of the Order of the Arrow "Call Out" ceremony.
 Units are encouraged to hold their own campfires in their sites any night of the week.
 Units are encouraged to invite staff members to attend these campfires.